-The City of Kenmore is located on the northern shores of Lake Washington, in the north end of King County bordering Snohomish County.
-Kenmore is a relatively new city (incorporated in 1998) and covers 3,952 acres (6.2 square miles) of land.
-Local landmarks include Kenmore Air's seaplane headquarters on Lake Washington, Bastyr University, St. Edward State Park, and Inglewood Golf Club.
+The City of Kenmore is located on the northern shores of Lake Washington in the north end of King County bordering Snohomish County.
+Kenmore was incorporated as a city in 1998 and covers 3,952 acres (6.2 square miles) of land.
+Local landmarks include Kenmore Air's seaplane headquarters on Lake Washington, Bastyr University, St. Edward State Park, The Lodge at St. Edward, and Inglewood Golf Club.

-The 2021 population estimate for Kenmore is 24,642 with a median age of 41.
+The 2022 population estimate for Kenmore is 24,090 with a median age of 40.
 Like most cities in the Puget Sound, it has been steadily growing for the past decade.
-Population has increased by 4,179 since 2010, reflecting an annual increase of 1.7%.
+Population has increased by 3,522 since 2010, reflecting an annual increase of 1.7%.
 Population is projected to increase by an additional 1,756 by 2026, reflecting a 1.4% annual population growth.

 Kenmore had an estimated total of 3,977 jobs as of 2020.
-The largest employer is Bastyr University and the top three employment sectors in Kenmore are Manufacturing, Professional/Scientific/Technical Services, and Health Care/Social Assistance and Manufacturing.
+The largest employer is Bastyr University and the top three employment sectors in Kenmore are Manufacturing, Professional/Scientific/Technical Services, and Health Care/Social Assistance.
 The average household income within Kenmore is \$148,132 with a median household income of \$116,734.
-Over the next five years, median household income is expected to increase by 19.4%, or \$4,536 per annum.
-A total of 60.0% of individuals over the age of 24 have a college degree, with 36.1% holding a bachelor's degree and 23.9% holding a graduate degree.
+Over the next five years, median household income is expected to increase by 19.4%, or

+\$4,536 per annum.
+A total of 60% of individuals over the age of 24 have a college degree with 24% having continued their education and also earned a graduate degree.